 The number of awards to be given each year will be determined by the Awards Selection Committee based on the qualifications of the nominees.
-The awardee are invited to attend the VAST PDI and will be recognized at the annual VAST PDI banquet.
+The awardees are invited to attend the VAST Virtual PDI and will be recognized during the PDI.

 Applicant does not need to be a VAST member.

-Elementary Teachers (K-6): Apply for the 2017 Donna Sterling Exemplary Science Teaching Award
+Elementary (K-6) & Secondary (6-12) Teachers: Apply for the 2023 Donna Sterling Exemplary Science Teaching Award

 Donna Sterling was a visionary science educator with a passion for working with science teachers and developing habits of inquiry-based teaching.
-Most recently, her leadership in the Virginia Initiative for Science Teaching and Achievement (VISTA) focused on elementary and secondary teacher professional development.
-This award recognizes that exemplary teachers engage in continuous improvement, and is designed to support a professional development plan for the improvement of science teaching.
-In 2017, the award will be given to an exemplary elementary teacher.
-The award alternates between elementary and middle/secondary.
+Her leadership in the Virginia Initiative for Science Teaching and Achievement (VISTA) focused on elementary and secondary teacher professional development.
+This award recognizes that exemplary teachers engage in continuous improvement and is designed to support a professional development plan for the improvement of science teaching.

-The awardee will receive a total of $4000.
-In addition, travel costs will be reimbursed to attend the 2017 VAST PDI to receive the award and to the 2018 VAST PDI to present a session on the professional development experience and outcomes.
-The awardee will receive $3000 at the VAST PDI in 2017.
-The remainder will be awarded after the awardee presents at the next VAST PDI and also submits an article to either the newsletter The Science Educator or the Journal of Virginia Science Education.
+Each awardee will receive a total of $4000.
+Each awardee will receive $3000 at the VAST PDI in 2023, held in Roanoke November 16-18, 2023.
+The remainder will be awarded after the awardee presents at the next VAST PDI and submits an article to the newsletter The Science Educator or the Journal of Virginia Science Education.
+In addition, registration and travel costs will be reimbursed to attend the 2023 VAST PDI to receive the award and to the 2024 VAST PDI to present a session on the professional development experience and outcomes.

-In your cover letter, include information on yourself, including your preferred name, your home and school addresses, and phone numbers and email address(es) where you can be reached.
-Tell us how many years you have taught, where, and what grade levels.
-If you are teaching in a departmentalized setting, tell us what subjects you teach.
+1. Provide a cover letter that includes your preferred name, your home and school addresses, phone number(s), and email address(es) where you can be reached.
+Tell us how many years you have taught, where, and what subjects and grade levels.

-In no more than two pages, single-spaced, describe an inquiry-based science unit that you taught.
+2. In no more than 2 single-spaced pages, describe an inquiry-based science unit that you have taught.
 Describe how your unit is student-centered and includes community engagement.
-Give evidence that the unit was effective.
-Evidence documents such as student work can be submitted separately, and will not count toward the two-page limit.
+Provide evidence that the unit was effective.
+Evidence documents such as student work can be submitted separately and do not count toward the two-page limit.

-In no more than two pages, single-spaced, describe your plan for professional development, using the funds received through the Sterling award.
-These plans may include summer courses, attendance at workshops, study abroad opportunities, instructional materials development under the guidance of experts on-site, etc. Feel free to be creative in your plan.
-Submit the professional development description with anticipated outcomes, including plans for a presentation at the 2017 VAST PDI.
-Tell how this award will help you become a better teacher of science and will support the development of leadership skills.
-Tell about your plans for writing an article for publication about your experiences.
+3. In no more than 2 single-spaced pages, describe your plan for professional development, using the funds received through the Sterling award.
+Plans may include summer courses, workshop attendance, study abroad, instructional material development under expert guidance, etc. Feel free to be creative in your plan.
+Submit the professional development description with anticipated outcomes, including plans for a presentation at the 2024 VAST PDI.
+Tell how this award will help you become a better science teacher and support the development of your leadership skills.
+Tell about your plans for writing an article about your experience.

 Virginia Outstanding Biology Teacher Award